 BASICS: Brief Alcohol/Cannibas Screening Intervention for College Students

 BASICS is a free, confidential program available to all students to assess and discuss their choices regarding alcohol or marijuana.
 The program consists of two meetings with a health educator.
 During the first meeting, you will be asked questions about your choices and experiences.
 The second meeting will provide you with personalized feedback highlighting any risks of which you should be aware.
 You will be given tools and resources you can use in the future to ensure you are safer and healthier.

-The E-CHUG for alcohol and the E-CHUG for marijuana are free, confidential, online tool that allows you to answer questions about your alcohol or marijuana use and receive immediate, personalized feedback.
+The E-CHUG for alcohol is a free, confidential, online tool that allows you to answer questions about your alcohol or marijuana use and receive immediate, personalized feedback.
 If you are required to complete the E-CHUG due to a violation of campus policy, please review the following login and access instructions.
-All other students should access E-CHUG for alcohol and E-CHUG for marijuana.
+All other students should access E-CHUG for alcohol

 Be a Spotter

 Be a Spotter is our social marketing campaign that encourages you to look out for your friends and seek help in risky situations.
 Since its introduction on campus, the number of peers calling for help for their friends has increased by 15 percent.

 OneLess is our harm reduction campaign that encourages more moderate drinkers to choose one less drink per occasion or one less night of drinking to improve your academics, save money or improve your overall health.
 What could you gain by choosing one less?

 We are available to meet with any student who wishes to speak with someone regarding his or her substance use, or that of a friend or family member.
 Staff can assist with referrals both on and off campus.
 To schedule an appointment, contact Jessica Greher Traue at 781.891.2947 or email@example.com.